PentiaLabs/example-projects/README.md

 ## frontend-components
-An example of frontend components that lives with the backend code.
+An example of self-contained frontend components that lives with the backend code.
 But in it's own sub folder `Client`.

 The pattern for the frontend loader would look like this `www/Components/%ComponentType%/%ComponentName%/Client/%ComponentName%.js`.

+We talked about splitting up the client files in folder like

+- /Templates/
+- /Scripts/
+- /Styles/

 ```
 www